yusufklncc/Hackintosh-for-All-Computers/README.md

 | **`python3 tools/setup.py`** | Same thing from a clone, on Windows, Linux or macOS.
 Needs Python 3.11. |
 | **`EFI-base.zip` + `configs.zip`** | No script at all: unzip the EFI, copy in the `config.plist` matching your machine. |

+For the macOS installer itself there are two routes: a whole image from [Download macOS Image](#download-macos-image), or Apple's recovery, which the app fetches onto the stick for you - see [The app](#the-app).
+Recovery is the one that fits on FAT32.

 All four produce the same thing, and none of them need an internet connection for the common path - everything they use is in the repository.